-As an independent photographer, you’re likely to be wondering where this leaves you.
+As an independent photographer, you’re likely to be wondering where this leaves you and how you can help your photography business survive!

 Up until recently, you were perhaps running a busy, thriving photography business.
 But as clients postpone their weddings (again), as corporate events, fashion shoots and studio appointments are cancelled, your income is drying up overnight.
 So, you may well be wondering…now what?!